fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Apr 1
+{% include alert.html class='info' title='IN CLASS' text="
+Executive summary prep: What kinds of things should be allowed in our food?
+What is the role of regulation?
+How can it be enforced?
+How precise should labeling be?
+What are the problems with full transparency?
+How do we assess risk of food additives?
+"%}

 {% include alert.html class='danger' title='DUE: Executive Summary' text="
 Drawing widely from this week's readings, submit an [Executive Summary](exec-summary-guide) on the place of 'secret' ingredients in convenience foods and what the role of federal regulation should be.
-I'm NOT asking you to simply summarize the readings, but to use them as a basis for a more philosophical piece on food additives generally.
+DO NOT simply summarize the readings!
+Use them as a basis for a more philosophical piece on food additives generally.

 Questions to consider, but please don't try to answer all of these: What kinds of things should be allowed in our food?
 What is the role of regulation?
 How can it be enforced?
 How precise should labeling be?
 What are the problems with full transparency?
 How do we assess risk of food additives?
 "%}